SERENDIPITOUS THOUGHT FOR THE DAY

 # # #

-FINANCIAL SERENDIPITY BY THE LAW OF THE LAND
+FINANCIAL SERENDIPITY IS THE LAW OF THE LAND

 THE MAKING OF THE RICHEST MAN IN THE WORLD